 - Help your Little identify & solve a problem and/or identify & make a decision

-- Give your Little something to make and implement a plan for
+- Give your Little something to make and implement a plan

-- Budget with your Little or do a financial literacy class
+- Budget with your Little

 - Practice healthy eating with your Little